tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 unified_hdr:
 : The unified_hdr is field of variable length, as shown in {{cid_hdr}}.

+encrypted_record:
+: Identical to the encrypted_record field in a TLS 1.3 record.
+{:br}

 ~~~~
   0 1 2 3 4 5 6 7
  +-+-+-+-+-+-+-+-+